rubiogarcia465179/TLS-GF2X/README.md

 5. Save the file
 6. `make`

-**If I do this, it works always: `BIN_EX_LIBS=$(CNF_EX_LIBS) $(EX_LIBS) -lgf2x` in the openssl Makefile generated after executing ./Configure**.
  This is because the library gf2x, through -lgf2x, is compiled against the whole OpenSSL project.
 Maybe not the faster way to build it, but does not make a differece when running the algorithm.

 ---